Keyfactor/iis-orchestrator/readme_source.md

 <details>
 	<summary>IISU Extension</summary>

-**1. In Keyfactor Command create a new Certificate Store Type similar to the one below:**
+**In Keyfactor Command create a new Certificate Store Type similar to the one below:**

 **Basic Settings:**